huanghaoran24/gmid_SKY130/README.md

 ---

 ## **Folder Structure**
-- `designs/`: Contains circuit design files.
+- `designs/`: Contains circuit design files If you are interested How I extracted it or Simply skip to **Usage**
 - `gmid Data/`: GM/ID extracted data.
 - `gmid_generation_scripts/`: Scripts to generate plots and perform data analysis.